socrata/dev.socrata.com/docs/datatypes/text.md

 text_value='Bob''s string'
 {% endhighlight %}

-The following table shows what operator can be used on strings:
+The following operators can be used on `text` fields:

 | Operator                 | Description                                                                 |
 | ---                       | ---                                                                         |